aurisvision/polymarket-mev-bundler/README.md

-# Polymarket MEV Bundle POC
+# Polymarket MEV Bot, Polymarket Bundler

 Demonstrate a censorship-resistant transaction submission mechanism using Atlas and FastLane Labs infrastructure.
 This approach:
 1. Publishes a user's transaction to the network